 In Traditional Chinese Medicine (TCM), the spleen (and pancreas) is one of your most important organs.
 The spleen (and pancreas) is responsible for transforming your food into qi, or your life force energy.
 Consider qi to be the battery your body runs on; it keeps you energized throughout the day – you want it fully charged and ready to go!

-However, if you have a spleen qi deficiency, you will feel like you are on low-power mode: drained, tired, lethargic, heavy and slow-moving.
-You won’t have the energy to go about your day and this leads to a feeling of blah.
+However, if you have a spleen qi deficiency, you will feel like you are in low-power mode: drained, tired, lethargic, heavy, and slow-moving.
+You won’t have the energy to go about your day, which leads to a feeling of blah.
 With weak spleen qi, bowel movements are often loose and may even contain undigested food in the stool.

-Another symptom of spleen qi deficiency can be weight gain.
-Since the spleen is responsible for transforming nutrients in the stomach into useable blood and qi, a weak spleen cannot manage all this work.
-The result?
-Food and fluids begin to build up.
-This leads to what Chinese medicine calls dampness; dampness is excess water and mucus that stagnates in your body.
-In the digestive system, dampness represents the excess fat and water weight you carry.
+Another common symptom of spleen qi deficiency is weight gain.
+Since the spleen is responsible for transforming nutrients in the stomach into usable blood and qi, a weak spleen cannot manage all this work.
+As a result, food and fluids build up.
+This leads to what Chinese medicine calls dampness.
+Dampness is excess water and mucus that stagnates in your body.
+In the digestive system, dampness represents the excess fat and water weight you carry..

-Remedy: Warm and transform!
+Warm and transform!
 The Chinese remedy for a yang deficient body is to regain its digestive power; to do this, the body needs the help of invigorating and supplementing Chinese herbs found in Jin Gui Shen Qi Wan.
-Additionally, eat warming foods and increase your use of herbs and spices.
-Avoid cold or icy foods, drink plenty of fluids and stay active.

-Several studies have shown that chronic stress creates quite the hormonal cocktail.
-This imbalance is the perfect recipe for stubborn weight gain.
-This might be you if you have noticed your weight gain take a dramatic turn after getting a new job, moving into a new house, beginning or ending an involved relationship, bearing children, or enduring another kind of major life change.
+Studies show that chronic stress creates quite the hormonal cocktail.
+This imbalance is the perfect recipe for stubborn weight gain and belly fat.
+This might be you if you have noticed your weight gain take a dramatic turn after getting a new job, moving into a new house, beginning or ending a relationship, bearing children, or experiencing another kind of major life change.

-The liver is the organ that responds most to stress.
-In Traditional Chinese Medicine, the liver is responsible for making sure things flow properly and that all of the other organ’s systems are working in sync.
-When things go off balance (either physically or emotionally) the liver becomes stressed.
-Over time, this causes a disharmony in the digestive system, qi stagnation, and hormonal imbalances.
+The Liver is the organ that responds most to stress.
+In Traditional Chinese Medicine, the Liver is responsible for making sure things flow properly and that all of the other organ systems are working in sync.
+When things go off balance (either physically or emotionally) the Liver becomes stressed.
+Over time, this causes disharmony in the digestive system, qi stagnation, and hormonal imbalances.

-Remedy: To address the root of the problem, the Chinese herbal remedy is to attack the stress and re-establish harmony between the liver and digestive.
+To address the root of the problem, the Chinese herbal remedy is to ease stress and re-establish harmony between the liver and digestive system.
 Xiao Yao Wan is one of the most famous Chinese herbal medicine formulas for reducing the effects of stress.
 Xiao Yao Wan, commonly called “Free and Easy Wanderer” helps to establish a “free and easy” flow in the body while also managing the emotional components of stress.
-Additionally, be sure you get plenty of moderate exercise Chinese medicine suggests taking up a mindful habit like: meditation, yoga, or journaling to increase the Zen in your life.

 Do you feel like you can never get enough to eat or are you prone to overeating?
 You could eat all day, anything and everything, and never feel full.
 Maybe you even indulge in fried and spicy foods quite often and have a strong or intense thirst.
 You might also get bright red breakouts on your face or chest, or even suffer from heartburn or insomnia.

-These are all signs that point to stomach heat.
-In Traditional Chinese Medicine, this imbalance leads to excessive eating without a feeling of satiety.
-This can cause increased calorie intake and consequently weight gain.
-This vicious cycle continues as the build-up of food in turn creates more heat and perpetuates this pattern.
+These are all signs that point to Stomach Heat.
+In Traditional Chinese Medicine, this imbalance leads to excessive eating without ever feeling satisfied.
+Stomach Heat can cause increased calorie intake and therefore weight gain and obesity.
+This vicious cycle continues as the build-up of food creates more heat and perpetuates this pattern.

-Remedy: How to do you temper this Stomach heat?
-Chinese medicine use cooling herbs to moderate the heat while still protecting the stomach function.
-The Chinese herbal medicine Bao He Wan will help not only cool and clear the stomach of heat, but can be used on the spot after indulging in a big meal or when struggling with indigestion or heartburn.
-Try to load up on fresh fruits and vegetables and avoid cooking with too many spicy ingredients.
+The Chinese Herbal Medicine solution to Stomach heat is cooling herbs that reduce inflammation while protecting the Stomach function.
+The Chinese herb for weight loss, Bao He Wan, will help not only cool and clear Stomach Heat but can be used on the spot after indulging in a big meal or when struggling with indigestion or heartburn.

 While dampness is a symptom of a bigger root problem rather than a key imbalance itself, it can be worthwhile to address this issue at the symptom level.
 Dampness is not only the result of an underlying imbalance but can also hinder the body from making changes.